CBC-UCONN/RADseq_tutorial/00_preliminaries.md

   # and we wanted to create an output file name.
   # we can do:
   OUTFILE=$(echo $INFILE | sed 's/.fastq.gz/.bam')
-  # now the variable outfile will contain "007_downesi.fastq.gz"
+  # now the variable $OUTFILE will contain "007_downesi.bam"
+  # and we could run our program
+  myprogram -I $INFILE -O $OUTFILE
   ```
-  Above, we write the input file name to the standard output stream using echo, redirect it to the standard input stream using a pipe, and edit it using `sed`.
+  Above, we write `$INFILE` to the standard output stream using `echo`, redirect it to the standard input stream using `|`, and edit it using `sed`.
 The find-replace operator for `sed` is `s/pattern/replacement/`.
 You can use regular expressions to do flexible pattern matching, but regexes are beyond the scope of this tutorial.

-xanadu and SLURM
+The Xanadu cluster and SLURM
-- what is xanadu?
+- What is Xanadu?
+  Xanadu is UConn's bioinformatics-oriented computer cluster.
+See our documentation on it [here](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/xanadu/).
-- what is SLURM?
+- What is SLURM?
+  SLURM is the job management software that coordinates requests for computational resources on Xanadu.
+Essentially, you write a script to execute some programs, submit it to SLURM, and SLURM sends it out to compute nodes in the cluster to be run. **ALL** work done on the cluster needs to be routed through SLURM.
+Again, see our documentation linked above.
-- SLURM header
+- The SLURM header.
+  When you

 - "modules"

 array jobs